2015 FIFA corruption case: Historical events leading to the arrests

 The annexation of Crimea by the Russian Federation in 2014 led to several British and American politicians calling on FIFA to overturn its decision of hosting the 2018 World Cup in Russia.
 Criticism from a number of media outlets, sporting experts, and human rights groups also highlighted problems such as Qatar's limited football history, the high expected cost, the local climate, and Qatar's human rights record.
-Since in summer temperature will reach more than 50 °C (122 °F) in Qatar, it was announced on 24 February 2015 that a winter world cup would go ahead in favour of the traditional summertime event.
+Since in summer temperature will reach more than 50 °C (122 °F) in Qatar, it was announced on 24 February 2015 that a winter World Cup would go ahead in favour of the traditional summertime event.

 In 2011, former MI6 spy Christopher Steele began providing information and sources to the FBI, which helped advance the investigation.

 In May 2011 a whistleblower later revealed to be Phaedra Almajid who was a member of the Qatari bid team for the 2022 World Cup, claimed that money was paid to FIFA's executive committee in order to buy votes.
 However, she retracted these claims in July 2011, later claiming that she had been coerced into making these retractions.

 In May 2013, former CONCACAF executive Chuck Blazer was arrested (and later indicted) on bribery charges.
 Jack Warner and Blazer were suspended from FIFA at around the same time.
 Then on 17 October 2014 FIFA announced that the Garcia Report into alleged bribery during the 2018 and 2022 FIFA World Cup bids could not be released in full for legal reasons.
 Garcia later claimed that a summary of the report that was released misrepresents his findings.

+Mediapro involvement

+On December 14, 2014, Spanish UDEF agents and FBI officials searched Mediapro's Barcelona and Madrid offices at the request of US authorities as part of the emerging FIFA corruption investigation.
+In the initial May 27, 2015 indictments, Mediapro appeared anonymously as "Sports Marketing Company C."

+Following the December 3, 2015 superseding indictment that revealed guilty pleas by Roger Huguet and Fabio Tordin, Imagina Media immediately suspended and terminated Gerard Romy (co-CEO), Huguet, and Tordin in December 2015.

+On July 10, 2018, US Imagina LLC pleaded guilty to two counts of wire fraud conspiracy and was ordered to pay over $24 million in fines, forfeiture, and restitution.
+On March 18, 2020, Gerard Romy was indicted on 53 counts including racketeering conspiracy, wire fraud, and money laundering.